Monument to Joe Louis, Detroit, MI

 Detroit, Michigan Locales, North America, Read About Can't Miss Places

-Virtual Walking Tour of Downtown Detroit
+Virtual Walking Tour of Downtown Detroit: Explore the Motor City from Home

 For centuries, Detroit has been an important Michigan city.
 In studying its history, we learn about Huron, Ottawa, and Ojibwe tribes, French settlers, the War of 1812, the Underground Railroad, industrialization, bootlegging, social injustice, and much more.